jeeberhardt/DCAshund/README.md

 ```

-3. Merge stock data: If you have data from multiple stocks, you can use merge_stock_data to combine them into one dataframe:
+3. Merge stock data: If you have data from multiple ETFs, you can use `merge_stock_data` to combine them into one dataframe:

 ```python
 merged_data = merge_stock_data(['FR0010315770.csv', 'LU0533033667.csv'])

 ```

 4. Now we're ready to simulate some DCA strategies.
-We'll initialize a DCAshund object, simulate a strategy, and plot the results:
+We'll initialize a `DCAshund` object, simulate a strategy, and plot the results:

 - The `weights` parameter represents the proportion of each investment in the portfolio.
 The order of the weights corresponds to the order of the asset data files provided in `merge_stock_data`.
-- The `dca` parameter represents the amount of money invested in each period for the Dollar Cost Averaging strategy.
+- The `dca` parameter represents the amount of money invested in each period for the DCA strategy.
 - The `entry_fee` parameter represents the transaction fees associated with buying assets, expressed as a proportion of the transaction amount.

 ```python